Thursday, February 9 & Friday, February 10, 2023

-POPARD and ACT are partnering to offer a subsided rate for BC educators to attend this online presentation by Michelle Garcia Winner.
+POPARD and ACT are partnering to offer a subsidized rate for BC educators to attend this online presentation by Michelle Garcia Winner and Dr. Pamela Crooke.
 Thanks to POPARD’s generous sponsorship, the fee for this workshop has been reduced to $125 per person.

 Click the button below to have the special rate coupon automatically applied to your order.
 You must register using your school employee email address.
 Please also add a personal email address to the Secondary email address field to ensure we can reach you with the web stream information and event details.